terkoizmy/DS_Portfolio/README.md

 * Modeling With ANN
 * Mount to drive
 ## Explore Data Analys
-  Exploratory Analysis the correlation of column onboard House Price Sell case using Pandas and Seaborn visualisations
+  Exploratory Analysis the correlation of column onboard House Price Sell case using Pandas and Seaborn visualization

 #  [Project 5 : Retail: Project Overview](https://github.com/terkoizmy/Retail)
 ## Explore Data Analys
-  Simple Exploratory Analysis from a data what we can do in that data using Pandas and Seaborn visualisations
+  Simple Exploratory Analysis from a data what we can do in that data using Pandas and Seaborn visualization

 #  [Project 6 : Tweet Disaster: Project Overview](https://github.com/terkoizmy/TweetDisaster)
 ## Basic NLP